 - Reducing or eliminating any potential impact to non-harmful organisms, including bees, butterflies, and other pollinators

 Over the years, Monrovia has reduced our overall pesticide use, and replaced certain dangerous pesticides as safer alternatives emerge.
-For instance, since 2012, we’ve reduced our use of neonicotinoids by more than 80%.
+For instance, we have completely eliminated use of neonicotinoids.
 We utilize an integrated pest management system that includes the use of beneficial insects and other cultural controls.
 We strive to prevent pest infestations at our nurseries through vigilant scouting, and are leaders in the growth of natural, pest-resistant varieties.
-We currently use pesticides, including neonicotinoids, only as needed, or required by state or federal shipping regulations.
-Anytime we use them, we follow stringent and conservative guidelines, and continue to look for more ways to reduce our pesticide use.
+We currently use pesticides only as needed, or required by state or federal shipping regulations.
+Anytime we use pesticides, we follow stringent and conservative guidelines, and continue to look for more ways to reduce our pesticide use.

 We are constantly reviewing and refining methods to ensure we’re using the safest and most effective practices and products.
 This ongoing review includes: